qamaraden/Dev-Environments/README.md

 ```$ vagrant ssh```

-Step 6: The url below should now be able to run on your web browser:
+Step 6: The url below should now be able to run your app.js on your web browser:

 http://development.local:3000/